 A hereditary disease that destroys red blood cells by causing them to become rigid and “sickle” shaped.
 Occurs mainly in persons of African descent.
 When red blood cells release oxygen to the tissues and O2 concentration is reduced, the red cells and become rigid, assuming a sickle shape.
-As the cells are re-oxygenated the sickle-shaped cells become clogged in the small blood vessels causing obstruction of the circulation.
+The sickle-shaped cells become clogged in the small blood vessels causing obstruction of the circulation.
 This results in damage to the various tissues.

 A single genetic mutation of the hemoglobin molecule.
 Inheritance of the mutated gene from both parents results in sickle cell disease.
 A person who inherits the mutated gene from only one parent is a carrier of the trait.
 There is no cure for this condition.